What are Abs? How Do You Build Them?

 Want to do heavier deadlifts?
 Build your core.
 Want to run longer distances without fatigue?
 Build your core.
 Want to sit upright for long hours?
 Enjoy long bike rides?
 Not have backaches after long flights?
 Build your core.

 Do it for the ‘popping-out’ look or strength.
 But build a solid core, and you’ll be a happier person.

 Finally, with visible, strong, big abs in the bag, we come to sculpting the ‘look’.

 And as with any kind of sculpting, it’s as much about the sculpture, as it is about the detailing around it.
 Abs, are not different.

-There are 3 other parts around your rectus abdominals, that never get due recognition, but are really key players in getting that sculpted look.
+There are 3 other parts around your rectus abdominals, that never get due recognition, but are the real key players in getting that sculpted look.

 But they aren’t.
 They’re a small, incredibly hard to target, set of muscles on both sides of your abs that contribute massively to that ripped look.
-They provide, if I may call it that, a certain sideways relief, to the boring, straight line abs.
+They provide, if I may call it that, a certain sideway relief to the boring, straight-line abs.